ghostwalkerj/DCLBillboard/README.md

 #### Billboard Manager (Administrator Only)

 Administrators can create any number of billboards.
-Each billboard should have a unqiue TargetId that will match with the DCL Smart Item.
+Each billboard should have a unique TargetId that will match with the DCL Smart Item.
 Description, Parcel and Realm are fields used purely for front end administration and have no other impact on the system.
 The rate field is used to calculate the total cost when this billboard is selected for a flight.